-The Committee shall comprise not less than three (3) non-executive directors.
-All members shall be nonexecutive directors.
+- 1. The Committee shall comprise not less than three (3) members.
+All members shall be independent non-executive directors. - 2.
 The Chairman of the Committee shall be appointed by the Board.
-Members of the Committee and the Chairman shall be subject to endorsement by the HSBC Group Risk Committee.
+Members of the Committee and the Chairman shall be subject to endorsement by the Group Risk Committee. - 3.
 The Chairman of the Committee shall be an independent non-executive director.
 The Board may from time to time appoint to the Committee additional members it has determined to be independent.
-In the absence of sufficient independent non-executive directors, the Board may appoint individuals from elsewhere in the HSBC Group with no line or functional responsibility for the activities of the Bank.
+In the absence of sufficient independent non-executive directors, the Board may appoint individuals from elsewhere in the HSBC Group with no line or functional responsibility for the activities of the Bank. - 4.
 The Committee may invite any director, executive or other person to attend any meeting(s) of the Committee as it may from time to time consider desirable to assist the Committee in the attainment of its objective.

-Meetings and Ouorum
+Meetings and Quorum

-The Committee shall meet with such frequency and at such times as it may determine but in any event, not less than once every quarter.

-The quorum for meetings shall be two non-executive directors, including one independent non-executive director.
+- 5. The Committee shall meet with such frequency and at such times as it may determine but in any event, not less than once every quarter. - 6.
+The quorum for meetings shall be two (2) non-executive directors. - 7.
 At all meetings of the Committee, the Chairman of the Committee, if present, shall preside.
 If the Chairman is absent, the members present at the meeting shall elect a chairman of the meeting, who shall be an independent non-executive director.